Builder evidence

 4. For builder tooling vs. mainnet status: check rusty-kaspa releases for code availability and docs.kaspa.org for official builder guidance.

-5. For roadmap claims: look for architecture documents or research direction, not announcement posts alone.
+5. For roadmap claims: look for architecture documents or research direction.
+Announcement posts alone are weak evidence.

 Builder Guide